2020 United States House of Representatives elections in Florida: District 11

 The 11th district is located in North Central Florida, and includes all of Sumter, Citrus, and Hernando counties, as well as parts of Marion and Lake counties.
 The district includes the cities of Spring Hill, Inverness, and Leesburg, as well as the large retirement community of The Villages.
-Republican Daniel Webster, who has represented the district since 2011, was re-elected with 65% of the vote in 2018.
+Republican Daniel Webster, who had represented the district since 2011, was re-elected with 65% of the vote in 2018.